fbpx

 FAQS

 Erectile dysfunction (ED), formerly termed impotence, is defined as the failure to achieve or maintain a rigid penile erection suitable for satisfactory sexual intercourse.
 This can profoundly impact one’s quality of life and relationships.
 Erectile dysfunction (ED) is a common issue prevalent among men in Australia and worldwide.
-It is projected by the Internal Journal of Impotence Research that the worldwide prevalence of erectile dysfunction is expected to increase to 322 million men by 2025.

 The cause of erectile dysfunction can be physical or psychological or both.
 Problems with the male reproductive system, physical factors and chronic health conditions can all play a part in contributing to ED, sometimes the cause is unclear.